On This Page

 When We Went

 October 2015.
 The weather is mild this time of year.
-If you’re like me and get cold easily, a pair of jeans and a hoodie will do just fine.
+Jeans and a sweatshirt is the most you’ll need.

 Another general rule of thumb for any beach town on your route is that many areas/activities will be shut down during the off season (with the peak season being Memorial Day through Labor Day), so look up this information before you go.